cuca24/iOS-resizer/README.md

 ```

 <h5>Bulk resize images</h5>
-This function will go from current folder to all subfolder, so make sure you are on a right path.
+This function will go from current folder to all subfolder, so make sure you are in a right folder.
 ```
 ios_resize to2x
 ios_resize to1x